AlanbusMaker/xx86_docs/README.md

+Beleza!
+Aqui está sua documentação corrigida e organizada, mantendo o estilo técnico mas deixando tudo mais claro e correto:

 # xx86 Documentation
-Welcome to CRX xx86 Documentation.
+Welcome to the CRX xx86 Documentation.

 ---

 # Introducing xx86
--
-The CRX xx86 computer architecture is a CISC (Complex something).
-Our architecture was designed specifically for our CRX986-1400 and CRX986-1400 processors.
+The CRX xx86 computer architecture is a CISC (Complex Instruction Set Computing) system.
+Our architecture was designed specifically for the CRX986-1400 and CRX986-1400 processors.

 ---

-# Basics commands
+# Basic Commands
-The low-level language designed for x86 is not Assembly.
-Assembly only has support for x86.
-We use the Barassembly + C language.
-A powerful language.
+The low-level language designed for xx86 is not standard Assembly.
+Assembly only supports x86.
+We use Barassembly + C, a powerful hybrid language.

-`add` it's command of **sum**.
-Basically, it's used to perform complex or simple sums.
+`add` is the **addition** command.
+It’s used to perform simple or complex sums.

 Example:
 ```Barssembly
 mov ex, ax